dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 The accepted V1.0 packaging design keeps normal PyPI/TestPyPI artifacts metadata-only and provisions the pinned Temporal executable through a verified runtime cache on first use.
-The design is documented in `docs/temporal-binary-provisioning.md`; #250 implements the resolver and #251 hardens release preflight around that resolver.
+The design is documented in `docs/temporal-binary-provisioning.md`; #250 implemented the resolver and #251 hardens release preflight around that resolver.

-Until the resolver lands, metadata-only artifacts and unsupported platforms should pass an explicit Temporal executable path to `histdatacom-sidecar start --executable`.
+Metadata-only artifacts resolve the Temporal executable from an explicit path, an offline/private bundle, a verified per-user cache entry, or a pinned first-run download.
 Bundled executable wheels remain an offline/private distribution path, not the normal PyPI release path.
 The Python SDK and the server executable are separate distribution concerns: base installs provide the SDK, while the runtime resolver owns executable availability.

 Release automation should build the metadata-only sdist/fallback wheel for normal PyPI/TestPyPI publication, enforce the upload-size gate, and smoke a clean